Note: This file is about 140K in size so may take a few seconds to load,

 from a definite Christian perspective to inform Christians.

-Note that this is not therefore a booklet intended to
+Note that this is not therefore a booklet intended to be passed

 on to Muslims to convince them.
-(The Qur’an Course may
+(The Qur’an Course may be of

-some help in that direction -- though there too it will
+some help in that direction -- though there too it will quickly

-be perceived that the Muslim notion of revelation has
+be perceived that the Muslim notion of revelation has not

 been accepted.)